bruno-c/teambox-talker/server/doc/protocol.md

 ## Authentication
 Before sending and receiving events in a channel, the client must connect to the channel by sending the following message:

+To connect to a room:

+    {"type":"connect","room":"Main","token":"user secret token"}

+To connect to a paste:

-    {"type":"connect","channel":{"type":"room","id":"Main"},"token":"user secret token"}
+    {"type":"connect","paste":"paste ID","token":"user secret token"}

 Attributes:

+* `room` the name or numeric unique identifier of the room channel to connect to,
-* `channel` being the type and unique identifier of the channel to connect to,
+* `paste` the unique identifier of the paste channel to connect to,
 * `token` the authentication token for that user.

 If the authentication is successful, the connection is left open and the server replies with: